 You teach watercolor painting classes, how much do you find yourself talking about the history and science of the paints in your classes?

 AH: Students have been most interested in how to use watercolor paint: how to lay a wash, the effects of wet-on-wet versus glazing versus dry brushing, mixing colors.
 But we do discuss the different types of pigments and how they impact what is happening on the mixing tray and the paper.
 A basic understanding of the pigments’ properties—is it staining, opaque, granulating, organic or inorganic—will help you make better decisions and get the outcomes you are looking for.
 We explore those characteristics during the demonstrations and hands-on activities in the class.

 Personally, I spend a lot more time trying to understand why the paint is behaving a certain way, figuring out which pigments work together or don’t, and experimenting with textures than I do rendering realistic compositions.
 So, naturally, my approach to talking about watercolor is by talking about the materials themselves.

 Students take home a booklet with additional information about the subjects covered, so there’s further reading provided.
 I welcome follow-up questions after class or a one-on-one at the studio.
 And I take the opportunity to go full-on color nerd in the blog at LimnColors.com/color-story.

 Limn Colors are now available at the FLAX Oakland store and will be coming soon to our Fort Mason location.
-You can meet the creator of Limn Colors at our watercolor class, Watercolor Color Mixing, presented in partnership with TRY Studio on July 7, 2018.
+You can meet the creator of Limn Colors at our watercolor class, Putting Paint to Paper, presented in partnership with TRY Studio on Sunday, September 30, 2018.
 Meet Amanda, learn from her knowledge and unique perspective on watercolor painting, and get your hands on these beautiful handmade watercolors.